Esangbedo-Oseremen/Zara-Sales-Dashboard/README.md

 ### Recommendations

 Based on the analysis, we recommend the following actions:
-- Focus more on jackets, avoid stockouts and add trendy designs.
+- Focus more on jackets, avoid stockouts and add trendy designs
-- Since most sales happened without promotions,use promos only for slow selling items.
+- Since most sales happened without promotions,use promos only for slow selling items
-- Invest more in the men's section, make research and add products that could appeal to male customers.
+- Invest more in the men's section, make research and add products that could appeal to male customers
-- Increase marketing efforts for seasonal products during peak periods to take advantage of their higher sales potential.
+- Increase marketing efforts for seasonal products during peak periods to take advantage of their higher sales potential

 ### Limitations